Twin Domain Structure in Magnetically Doped Topological Insulators: Introduction

-An important group of 3D topological insulator are bismuth chalcogenides, such as Bi$_{\mathrm{2}}$Se$_{\mathrm{3}}$ studied in this paper~\cite{r09_Zhang_Bi2x3, r10_Zhang_2010}.
-This compound posses relatively simple band structure, convenient for experimental and theoretical studies, with Dirac cones at the $\Gamma$ point.
-The crystal structure of Bi$_{\mathrm{2}}$Se$_{\mathrm{3}}$, belonging to the $R\bar{3}m$ space group, consists of Bi and Se hexagonal layers. {They are gathered into quintuple layers (QLs), in which Bi and Se layers alter (Fig.~\ref{Fig_BiSe}).
-Due to coupling of QLs only by vander Waals (vdW) forces there appears a gap between QLs, so-called `van der Waals` gap~\cite{r10_Zhang_2010}}.
+An important group of 3D topological insulators are bismuth chalcogenides, such as \BiSe{}~\cite{r09_Zhang_Bi2x3, r10_Zhang_2010} which have been shown to be prone to the formation of twin domains \cite{r14_Lee_BiSe_TP_SeDeficit,r19_Kriegner_TP}.
+This compound possesses a relatively simple band structure, convenient for experimental and theoretical studies, with a Dirac cone appearing at the $\Gamma$ point.
+The crystal structure of \BiSe{}, belonging to the $R\bar{3}m$ space group, consists of Bi and Se hexagonal layers. {They are gathered into quintuple layers (QLs), in which Bi and Se layers alter (Figure~\ref{Fig_BiSe}).
+Due to the coupling of QLs only by van der Waals (vdW) forces there appears a gap between QLs, so-called `van der Waals` gap~\cite{r10_Zhang_2010}}.
 The presented crystal structure offers several sites, which could be occupied by magnetic atoms.
-Based on the theoretical and experimental studies the most probable position for Mn atom doping is a substitutional position, where the magnetic atoms replace Bi atoms (Mn$^{\mathrm{Bi}}$)~\cite{r13_Zhang_DopantsPos,r10_Hor_DopantsPosMn, r18ArXiv_Rienks_Mnsextuplety}.
-Naturally, there also appears native defect like Bi or Se anti-sites (Bi$^{\mathrm{Se}}$ resp.
+Based on the theoretical and experimental studies the most probable position occupied by a magnetic dopant (Cr, Fe, or Mn) is the substitutional position, where magnetic atoms replace Bi ones ~\cite{r13_Zhang_DopantsPos,r10_Hor_DopantsPosMn,r12_Zhang_dopants}.
+Recently, a formation of septuple layers induced by magnetic defects was described.
+However, it was shown that it is negligible in \BiSe{} for small concentrations of magnetic dopants~\cite{r18ArXiv_Rienks_Mnsextuplety}.
+In our calculation we employ especially Mn$^{\mathrm{Bi}}$ as well as Fe$^{\mathrm{Bi}}$ magnetic dopants.
+Naturally, there also appear native defects like Bi or Se anti-sites (Bi$^{\mathrm{Se}}$ resp.
 Se$^{\mathrm{Bi}}$), where Bi atoms replace Se ones and \textit{vice versa}.
-Theoretical studies revealed that the most favorable intrinsic defect are the Se vacancies (Vac$^{\mathrm{Se}}$)~\cite{r13_Zhang_DopantsPos,r09_Hor_p-type_Bi2Se3_Ca,r12_Scanlon_TIantisites,r16_Wolos_BiSevac}.
+This non-stoichiometry arises due to difficulties in controlling growth conditions, which result in Bi- or Se- rich samples~\cite{r13_Zhang_DopantsPos,r09_Hor_p-type_Bi2Se3_Ca,r12_Scanlon_TIantisites,r16_Wolos_BiSevac,r18_Huang_Bi_antisites}.